-Adult stem cells (SCs) maintain tissue homeostasis throughout life and are rare, largely quiescent cells capable of 1) self-renewal, 2) maintaining the stem cell pool, and 3) differentiating to ensure life-long production of all mature cells within a tissue
+Adult stem cells (SCs) maintain tissue homeostasis throughout life and are rare, largely quiescent cells capable of :

+- self-renewal

+- maintaining the stem cell pool

+- differentiating to produce all mature cells within a tissue

-Asymmetric cell division allows SCs to self-renew and produce another cell that undergoes differentiation, thus providing a simple method for tissue homeostasis.
+Asymmetric cell division allows SCs to 1) self-renew and 2) produce another cell that undergoes differentiation, providing tissue homeostasis.

-The SC daughter(s) of a stem cell maintain all stem cell characteristics, including proliferation capacity, undifferentiated state, and the capability to produce daughter cells that undergo differentiation.
+The SC daughter(s) of a stem cell retain all stem cell characteristics:

+- 1) proliferation capacity, - 2) undifferentiated state,

+3) the capability to produce daughter cells that undergo differentiation.

-A failure to maintain the correct stem cell number has been speculated to lead to tumorigenesis/tissue hyperplasia via stem cell hyperproliferation or tissue degeneration/aging
+A failure to maintain the correct stem cell number leads to tumorigenesis/ tissue hyperplasia by stem cell hyperproliferation or tissue degeneration/ aging pathways, such as p53, Bmi-1 and cyclindependent kinase inhibitors (CDKI), represent an additional intrinsic regulatory mode of SC self-renewal

-Wnt, Notch and Hedgehog pathways have been identified as the controllers of the balance between self-renewal and differentiation in neural, epidermal, intestinal, breast and haematopoietic SCs.
+Wnt, Notch and Hedgehog pathways are the controllers of the balance between selfrenewal and differentiation in neural. epidermal, intestinal, breast and haematopoietic SCs.